Producing a Show

 We all want to ensure that every show is protected in the event that something goes wrong during a live performance.
 As such, your venue may require that you carry insurance as is very typical of venues that typically present theatre or dance year-round.
 Or, your venue may cover you on their insurance, as is typical with music shows.
 In addition, your sponsoring organization may also provide blanket coverage for you.

-The bottom line is that, if a venue requires that you carry show insurance, and you don’t have insurance, the Fringe can help with a referral.
-Full details on our insurance referral will be available after login at Backstage starting June 8.
+The bottom line is that, if a venue requires that you carry insurance, the Fringe can help with a referral.
+Please contact us at firstname.lastname@example.org for assistance.

 We are happy to chat.
 Please email us at email@example.com